Technical skills vs soft skills: the key differences

 #3.
 Soft skills are more directly transferable to other roles

 Technical skills can vary greatly depending on an employee’s role and responsibilities.
-A software engineer will almost assuredly need to know how to code, for example, while that likely won’t be a priority for someone in marketing.
+A software engineer will almost assuredly need to know how to code, for example, while that may not be a priority for someone in Marketing.
 Though technical skills can still be relevant to a variety of different roles, the specific knowledge that an employee needs to acquire to complete processes will be tailored to their job.

 In contrast, the same soft skill can be relevant to plenty of jobs, even amongst roles that don’t seem to have much in common.
 For instance, creative thinking can be an advantage in closing deals, devising solutions for customer support, and launching impactful marketing campaigns.